-As previously described The Town of Farmington is served by four school districts with the West Salem School District, Holmen School District, Melrose Mindoro School District, and e Bangor School District.
-During the planning process no intergovernmental coere identified with the school districts. onflicts
+As previously described The Town of Farmington is served by four school districts with the West Salem School District, Holmen School District, Melrose Mindoro School District, and the Bangor School District.
+During the planning process no intergovernmental conflicts were identified with the school districts.